Sammy Gravano: Turning government witness

+In total, Gravano implicated 29 mobsters to the law; former Gambino boss John Gotti, former consigliere Frank LoCascio, current and former captains Robert "Bobby Cabert" Bisaccia, Thomas Gambino, Pasquale Conte, Joseph "Joe Butch" Corrao, James Failla, Daniel Marino, John Gambino, Ralph Mosca, current and former soldiers Paul Graziano, Anthony Vinciullo, Domenico Cefalù (current Gambino family boss), Francesco Versaglio, Orazio Stantini, Louis Astuto, Dominic Borghese, Joseph Gambino, Peter Mosca, Virgil Alessi, and current and former associates Lorenzo Mannino (current Gambino family acting boss), Joseph Passanante, George Helbig, Peter Mavis, and Barry Nichilo.
+Apart from the Gambino family, Gravano also testified against Colombo family acting boss Victor "Vic" Orena and consigliere Benedetto "Benny" Aloi, Genovese family underboss Venero "Benny Eggs" Mangano, and DeCavalcante family boss Giovanni "John" Riggi.

 Later life

 Book and interviews

 Later in 1994, Gravano was released early and entered the U.S. federal Witness Protection Program.
-The government moved him to Tempe, Arizona, where he assumed the name Jimmy Moran and started a swimming pool installation company.
+The government moved him to various locations until Gravano left the program in 1995 after only eight months and moved to Phoenix, Arizona, where he assumed the name "Jimmy Moran" and started a swimming pool installation company.

-However, in 1995, Gravano left Witness Protection and relocated to Scottsdale, Arizona.
 A federal prosecutor later said that Gravano did not like the constraints of the program.
-Gravano began living very openly, giving interviews to magazines, and appearing in a nationally televised interview with television journalist Diane Sawyer.
+Gravano began living openly, giving interviews to magazines, and appearing in a nationally televised interview with television journalist Diane Sawyer.
 It was reported that he had undergone plastic surgery to his face.
-In 1996, his wife Debra divorced him.
+In 1991, his wife Debra divorced him.

-In 1997, Gravano was consulted several times for the 1997 biographical book about his life, Underboss by author Peter Maas.
+In 1997, Gravano was consulted several times for the 1997 biographical book about his life, Underboss, by author Peter Maas.
 In it, Gravano said he became a government witness after Gotti attempted to defame him at their trial.
 Gravano finally realized that the Cosa Nostra code of honor was a sham.
-At this time, Gravano also hired a publicist, despite the fact Gravano complained often about the publicity-seeking Gotti.
-After the publication of Underboss, several families of Gravano's victims filed a $25 million lawsuit against him.
-Also in 1997, New York State took legal action to seize Gravano's profits from the book.
+At that time, Gravano also hired a publicist, despite the fact Gravano complained often about the publicity-seeking Gotti.
+After the publication of Underboss, several families of Gravano's victims filed a $25 million lawsuit against him, however the families lost that case.
+In 1997, New York State indicted Gravano on an old RICO case and seized Gravano's profits from the book.

 During an interview Gravano had with the newspaper The Arizona Republic, he said federal agents he had met after becoming a government witness had become his personal friends and even visited him in Arizona while on vacation.
 Gravano later said that he did not want The Republic to publish the story, but relented after the paper allegedly threatened to reveal that his family was living with him in Phoenix.
 The story so incensed his former mob compatriots that they forced the Gambinos to put a murder contract on him.
-The FBI alleged that Peter Gotti ordered two Gambino soldiers, Thomas "Huck" Carbonaro and Eddie Garafola, to murder Gravano in Arizona in 1999.
+The FBI alleged that Peter Gotti ordered two Gambino soldiers, Thomas Carbonaro and Eddie Garafola, to murder Gravano in Arizona in 1999.